PersoBench: Benchmarking Personalized Response Generation in Large Language Models: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

-In this paper, we introduced PersoBench, an automatic benchmarking pipeline designed to evaluate LLMs in the context of persona-aware conversation generation.
-Using both vanilla and COT prompting setups in a zero-shot setting, we benchmarked well-known open-source and closed-source LLMs on three persona-aware datasets.
+In this paper, we introduced PersoBench, a new benchmarking pipeline designed to evaluate LLMs in the context of persona-aware conversation generation.
+Using both vanilla and CoT prompting setups in a zero-shot setting, we benchmarked well-known open-source and closed-source LLMs on three persona-aware datasets.
 Leveraging eight well-established evaluation metrics, we assessed the models across fluency, diversity, coherence, and personalization dimensions.
 Our findings suggest that while current LLMs perform well in generating fluent and diverse responses, they struggle to deliver personalized and coherent responses in persona-augmented conversational contexts.
 A potential future direction for research in this domain could involve exploring beyond textual persona representation to include other forms, such as tabular demographic data or multi-modal setups incorporating different media types.